things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 ### Over the Air Updates (OTA)

-As from version 4.0.6 the gateway allows over the air updated if the setting A_OTA is on.
+As from version 4.0.6 the gateway allows over the air updating if the setting A_OTA is on.
 The over the air software requires once setting of the 4.0.6 version over USB to the gateway, after which the software is (default) enabled for use.